Earthy!: Reception

 Earthy! made little sales impact at the time of its release, but Darin still went ahead with a follow-up entitled Golden Folk Hits.

 On release, New Record Mirror enjoyed "Bobby's own particular swinging style of Folk Music."

 Hunter Nigel of Disc said the album showed "Bobby moves through gospel, spirituals, and latin territory for the set."

-Billboard notes "Darin sings them with the excitment he always bring to his material."
+Billboard notes "Darin sings them with the excitement he always bring to his material."

 Cashbox stated that "Darin comes up with a program of folk and country tunes to give further evidence of his versatility."

 Variety wrote in their review that "Bobby Darin's vocal versatility is spotlighted again in this all-folksong roundup.
 With the help of arranger-conductor Walter Raim, Darin's folk fling emerges as a standout package that's not limited to the folknik circuit alone."

 In his Allmusic review, critic Richie Unterberger wrote “It's a solid folk-pop effort, though the arrangements and singing can get a little hokey at times.”